O-Despo/athenaeum/technologies/numpy/np-intro.md

 - NP uses less memory
 - NP allows to specify data type

-## What is an arrya
+## What is an  Array

 - Man data structure for NP
 - **Array**: grid of values contains raw data, how to locate elm, how to interpret
-- A grid that can be intedts
 - `dtype`
-- **Possible indexs**: a array can be indexed by tuple of non-negative ints, bools, another array, or all ints
+- **Possible indexes**: a array can be indexed by tuple of non-negative ints, bools, another array, or all ints
 - **Rank**: the number of dimensions of a array
 - **shape**: tuple of integers giving array size along each dimension